-Each fund has a defined investment objective that determines the overall management of the fund and the types of investments that can be held in it.
-When you invest in a mutual fund, you purchase units in the fund, where each unit represents a share of the fund’s value.
+Each mutual fund has a defined investment objective that determines the overall objective of the fund and the types of investments that can hold.

 How do mutual funds work?

 With mutual funds, a professional money manager is responsible for investment decisions.
 Rather than having to research every investment before deciding to buy or sell, you have a team of experts there to manage it for you.

 Mutual funds make global markets accessible to every investor, opening up the opportunity to participate in capital markets around the world.